basho/basho_docs/source/languages/en/riakcs/cookbooks/configuration/Configuring-Riak.md

     {default_bucket_props, [{allow_mult, true}]},

-Without `allow_mult` set to `true`, if there are ever any conflicts writing data to Riak CS, certain writes will be chosen arbitrarily based on timestamp.
-This can lead to data loss and other inconsistencies.
+You should never set `allow_mult` to any value other than true.
+If this is not set to `true`, certain writes will be chosen arbitrarily by timestamp, potentially leading to data loss and other inconsistencies.

 {{#1.4.0+}} <div class="note"><div class="title">Note</div> As of version 1.4,
 Riak CS will refuse to start if `allow_mult` is not set to `true`.</div>